cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     ```

 ##### RabbitMQ Cluster Health Check
-In order to check the RabbitMQ cluster status (i.e. active nodes) please run the following commands
+In order to check the RabbitMQ cluster status, i.e. active nodes, please run the following commands
 and verify that the received information regarding the cluster nodes is the same on both:

 1. On a RabbitMQ cluster node, execute: